alfonsobries/brain-energy-tracker/resources/get_meals_instructions.md

     "carbohydrates": 30,
     "fiber": 6,
     "common_allergens": ["fish"],
+    "gluten_level": "none",
+    "lactose_level": "none"
   }
 ]
 ```

-Remember, only return valid JSON, including only the JSON structure as shown above, under any circustance you should return anything else.
+Remember, only return valid JSON, including the JSON structure as shown above.
+Under no circumstances should you return anything else.
 The values must be in English, regardless of the language of the input.

-IMPORTANT: please dont return any other text that is not the JSON, no explanations, no considerations, nothing.
+IMPORTANT: please do not return any other text that is not the JSON, no explanations, no considerations, no follow-up question, nothing just a plain valid JSON.

 ## Food description: